Who we are

 Our Advisory Panel

-An eleven person Advisory Panel has been put in place to help steer the direction of the Centre.
-The Panel will work with our Chair, Sally Meecham, to support and challenge CDPS to ensure that user needs remain at the forefront of strategy and delivery.
+An Advisory Panel has been put in place to help steer the direction of the Centre.
+The Panel will work with our CEO, Sally Meecham, to support and challenge CDPS to ensure that user needs remain at the forefront of strategy and delivery.
 Selected to share their experience and knowledge, the panel will be a supportive public voice on government transformation, raising awareness of progress and issues.

 MBE MBA CinstLM FCMI